US and Mexico flags beside a car representing cross-border vehicle import

 Costs Involved

 It’s important to budget for the entire process.
-Here’s a breakdown of potential costs:
+Here’s a breakdown of potential costs, using CBP’s published duty rates rather than a rough estimate:

 Example Scenario: Bringing a Newer Car (2015 Model)